 The international debut of the U.S. F-35 Lockheed Martin Joint Strike Fighter in the U.K. this month could obscure a formal agreement between London and Paris to begin work on its potential replacement.
 In January, when France and the U.K. signaled plans to cooperate on a €200-million ($374 million) concept study for an unmanned future combat air system (FCAS), Europe’s two biggest defense spenders said a memorandum of understanding could follow at the Farnborough International ...

-"Neuron Tests Moving To Sweden In 2016" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Neuron Tests Moving To Sweden In 2016" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.